nat-geo-grand-teton-national-park-trail-map

 arrow-leaf-balsamrootcolumbine

-The trail ascends the valley along a moderate grade, while paralleling Coal Creek for most of the route.
+The trail ascends the valley along a moderate grade, while paralleling Coal Creek for much of the route.
 During the early segments it passes in and out of wooded areas and meadows that offer good views of the surrounding mountains.
-During our late-June hike we saw a fairly wide variety of wildflowers along the way, including Colorado columbines, Indian paintbrush, arrow-leaf balsamroot and lupine, among many others.
+During our late-June hike we saw a wide assortment of wildflowers along the way, including Colorado columbines, Indian paintbrush, arrow-leaf balsamroot and lupine, among several other varieties.
 Peak wildflower season in the Teton Pass area usually occurs between mid-July and early-August.
 During this time period hikers may also find mountain bog gentian, larkspur, harebell, ballhead sandwort, mountain bluebell and Whipple's penstemon.

 taylor-mountainAt just over a mile from the trailhead hikers will cross over Coal Creek without the benefit of a footbridge.
 We didn't have any problems with this crossing; however, it's possible that early spring season hikers could get their feet wet here.
 Shortly after crossing the stream the trail reaches the lower portions of Coal Creek Meadows.
 Here you'll enjoy your first good views of 10,352-foot Taylor Mountain towards the northwest.
 After a brief walk up the valley floor the trail swings right, and begins passing through the woods along the hillside.
 There are many aspens throughout this stretch, making this a good choice for a fall hike.